Hours Worked and the U.S. Distribution of Real Annual Earnings 1976-2019: Data

 \pgfplotstableread{results_hours1_quantiles_raw_0.25_males.txt}{\resultsb} \pgfplotstableread{results_hours1_quantiles_raw_0.50_males.txt}{\resultsc} \pgfplotstableread{results_hours1_quantiles_raw_0.75_males.txt}{\resultsd} \pgfplotstableread{results_hours1_quantiles_raw_0.25_females.txt}{\resultsg} \pgfplotstableread{results_hours1_quantiles_raw_0.50_females.txt}{\resultsh} \pgfplotstableread{results_hours1_quantiles_raw_0.75_females.txt}{\resultsi} \pgfkeys{/pgf/number format/.cd,1000 sep={}}

-Figure~\ref{fig:hours1} presents mean hours for those in different quartiles of the earnings distribution.
-Thus, Q1 denotes mean hours for workers with labor income less than the lower quartile of earnings, Q2 denotes mean hours for those with labor earnings between the first quartile and the median, and Q3 denotes mean hours for those with labor earnings between the median and the upper quartile.
-Male hours have not substantially increased at any point in the earnings distribution and the cyclicality of male hours is more evident for those with lower earnings.
-There are small increases at higher female earnings and larger increases at the median and below.
+Figure~\ref{fig:hours1} presents mean hours by different quartiles of the earnings distribution.
+Q1 denotes mean hours for workers with labor income less than the lower quartile of earnings.
+Q2, Q3 and Q4 are defined similarly.
+Male hours have not substantially increased at any point in the earnings distribution and their cyclicality is more evident at lower earnings.
+There are small increases at higher female earnings and much larger increases at the median and below.
+The number of female annual hours worked has doubled over the sample period at the lowest quartile (see also Gottschalk and Danziger, 2005).

-The previous figures reflect movements on the intensive margin of hours worked.
-Figure~\ref{fig:participation} focusses on the extensive margin and plots the time profile of employment rates, defined as the fraction of people working positive annual hours last year.
-For both males and females, the trends change around year the 2000.
-For males it goes from being relatively flat to negative, while for females the change is from positive to negative.